Secession? Rush Limbaugh floats a startling notion — then quickly backs off.

 Conservative media has stayed devoted to Trump’s bogus claims of victory — but cracks are starting to show

 Limbaugh’s drift into radical theories like secession came after weeks of egging on Trump’s claim that the 2020 vote was riven by fraud, cheating him out of a second term.
 So far, it’s been a losing argument: Trump and his allies have lost dozens of legal challenges in court, and states have certified their results.
-On Monday, the Electoral College’s electors will meet to affirm Biden’s victory.
+On Monday, the electoral college’s electors will meet to affirm Biden’s victory.

 Limbaugh has also hailed the Texas attorney general’s lawsuit challenging voting rules in four key states that enabled Biden’s victory — Pennsylvania, Michigan, Wisconsin and Georgia — in a last-ditch attempt to hand the election to Trump.
 “This is the one team Trump has been aiming at all along,” Limbaugh said on the air on Wednesday.
 Legal experts say it’s unlikely the Supreme Court will consider it.